What is the degree called?

 The MPhil (App Epid) is a research degree, which means that some funding for the program comes from the Department of Education Workplace Relations.
 The funding for the majority of students comes from ‘field placements’, either as salary for employees or as a scholarship administered through ANU.

-In 2019, for the first time, there will be a limited number of field placements where the scholarship is funded by the Commonwealth Department of Trade and Foreign Affairs (DFAT) as part of the inaugural intake for the ASEAN-Australia Health Security Fellowship Program.
+In 2019, for the first time, there will be a limited number of field placements where the scholarship is funded by the Commonwealth Department of Foreign Affairs and Trade (DFAT) as part of the inaugural intake for the ASEAN-Australia Health Security Fellowship Program.
 In 2019 Australian scholars in these field placements will undertake their first year of the MAE in an Australian Field Placement, and the second year of the MAE in a field placement in an ASEAN country.
 Scholars from ASEAN countries will undertake both years of their degree in field placements in their home country.
+More details about the ASEAN-Australia Health Security Fellowship Program are available here.

 Are students required to pay for the program?